Here’s a look at the life of WikiLeaks founder Julian Assange.

 Mother: Christine (Hawkins) Assange

 When he was a year old, his mother married Brett Assange, who adopted him.

 Guest-starred as himself on the 500th episode of “The Simpsons” in 2012.
-He recorded his lines over the phone from the Ecuadorian embassy in London, where he has been granted asylum.
+He recorded his lines over the phone from the Ecuadorian Embassy in London, where he was granted asylum for nearly seven years.

-2006 - WikiLeaks is founded by Julian Assange.
+2006 - WikiLeaks is founded by Assange.

-July 25, 2010 - WikiLeaks posts more than 90,000 classified documents related to the Afghanistan war
+July 25, 2010 - WikiLeaks posts more than 90,000 classified documents related to the Afghanistan war.

 August 21, 2010 - The Swedish prosecutor’s office announces it is rescinding the arrest warrant.